JohnnyHendriks/TestAdapter_Catch2/Docs/Walkthrough-vs2019.md

 ========== Test discovery finished: 0 Tests found in 1.6 sec ==========
 ```

 - In some cases, other test adapters may interfere with Catch2 test discovery.
 In those cases, look in the `Tests` output for hints.
 Worst case you may have to disable the test adapter that is causing trouble.
-For instance, if the output includes `Could not locate debug symbols`, that is probably output from the Boost Test Adapter, which can be disabled from the Tools...Extensions and Updates... menu item.
+For instance, if the output includes `Could not locate debug symbols`, that is probably output from the Boost Test Adapter, which can be disabled from the \[Extensions]->\[Manage Extensions] menu item.
 By the way, this is the reason a feature was added to the **Test Adapter for Catch2** to disable it via the _.runsettings_ file.
 So in case the reverse happens and the **Test Adapter for Catch2** interferes with another test adapter, you have an easy way to disable the **Test Adapter for Catch2** via the _.runsettings_ file.

 ### Logging level